Money Management Skills, Did you thinking of teaching your teens about this skill now, to protect them in the future?

 Dad assured mom that they would hear from their son within a week.

 He mailed his son a greeting card with a note that read, “Please enjoy the enclosed $100 check.
-I know a college student can always use a few extra bucks to have a little fun.”
+I know a college student can always use extra money for their busy lifestyle.”
 He sent the card without putting any money inside.

 The son called home within a week to see if dad had forgotten something because, let’s face it, kids always seem to need money.